 - Lightweight, breathable textures

-- Ingredients like niacinamide or green tea (which reduce inflammation)
+- Ingredients like niacinamide or green tea (which help calm the skin)

 Avoid: